 Have you ever felt like you don’t belong or that you’re cheating those around you?
 It’s likely you’ve experienced Impostor Syndrome.
 Yes, it’s a real feeling experienced by many, and one that’s hard to shake.
-Kathryn Schwarz and Tessa Desatnik, Director at Farber’s Circle & Square practice discuss the five strategies you can implement with immediate impact in getting rid of your inner imposter and advancing your career.
+Kathryn Hodgins and Tessa Desatnik, Director at Farber’s Circle & Square practice discuss the five strategies you can implement with immediate impact in getting rid of your inner imposter and advancing your career.

 If you’ve ever watched the animated show BoJack Horseman, you’ll know the character, Vincent Adultman.
 He’s actually three kids stacked on top of each other under a trench coat, pretending to be an adult.
 To quote him, he likes “business… uh… transactions…?” and has “adult stuff” figured out.
 It’s a humorous portrayal, but haven’t we all occasionally felt like a kid dressed up as an adult, spouting adult-sounding buzzwords?